sabzi1984/LOG8415E-TP2/readme.md

 This project is about MapReduce approach for wordcount and also a program of friend suggestion using Pyspark and Hadoop.
 Word count program were performed using pyspark and friend suggestion was performed using Hadoop.
-All the codes were implemented in Azure Microsoft
+All the codes were implemented in Azure Microsoft.
+This project is a homework for LOG8415.